Verneri Välimaa

-Verneri Välimaa (born 19 January 1993) is a Finnish-American professional soccer player who last played as a midfielder for DSV Leoben.
+Verneri Välimaa (born 19 January 1993) is a Finnish and American professional soccer player who last played as a midfielder for DSV Leoben.

 Career

 College and Youth

 Välimaa was born in Helsinki, Finland, and moved to Coral Springs, Florida at the age of five.
 In 2010, Välimaa helped Delray Beach American Heritage School to Florida's Class 2A State Championship by scoring 32 goals and distributing 18 assists.
-In 2011, Välimaa was named Gatorade Florida Boys Soccer Player of the Year 2010-2011, the Sun-Sentinel Player of the Year and an ESPN Rise All-American.
+In 2011, Välimaa was named Gatorade Florida Boys Soccer Player of the Year 2010–2011, the Sun-Sentinel Player of the Year and an ESPN Rise All-American.

 Välimaa began his collegiate career at George Mason University, starting all 18 games for the Patriots and tallying 2 goals and 9 assists.
 For his sophomore, junior and senior seasons, Välimaa played for the University of North Carolina.
 He appeared in 56 games for the Tar Heels and was awarded Atlantic Coast Conference Academic honors in his sophomore and junior years.